kzvyagin/introduction_to_cv_and_ml/chapter2/workshop/MorphologicalTransforms/README.md

-#
+# Morphological transforms

-The project provides an example of  morphological transforms within OpenCV    .
+The project provides an example of  morphological transforms within OpenCV.

 The source code of the project is provided under
 [the license](LICENSE.BSD-3-CLAUSE.md),